 This is a story about oil and water.
 It’s a story about a couple in their 50’s and their pursuit of a mobile app.
 It’s a story about their perseverance, in getting the app published in the Google Play Store and the App Store.
 A story that shows that you’re never too old to get into tech.
 Here’s our story:

-My wife and I are both in our mid-to-late 50’s, we’re your prototypical baby boomers.
-We know how to use Windows and our Android smartphones, so in my mind at least, this makes us capable of taking on a tech venture.
+My wife and I are both in our mid-to-late 50’s.
+We’re your prototypical baby boomers.
+We know how to use Windows and our Android smartphones, so in my mind, at least, this makes us capable of taking on a tech venture.
 Truth be told, my wife wasn’t so keen at the start but she came along for the ride anyway.
-Now she is our head of marketing; something that’s totally out of her comfort zone, and she’s learning daily as our project grows.
+Now she is our head of Marketing; something that’s totally out of her comfort zone, and she’s learning daily as our project grows.

 Many years later, the idea of car owner messaging using license plate numbers resurfaced due to one of many road incidents.
-I thought, “Someone should invent an app that can allow car owners to make themselves reachable.”
+I thought to myself, “Someone should invent an app that can allow car owners to make themselves reachable.”
 Then I thought, “Why does it have to be someone else?
 Why not me?”
 At the very least, developing this technology would be a fun and interesting project to take on and who knows where it could lead.

-The app development process took over a year which encompassed finding and managing two overseas developers who spoke very little English.
-We met a Marketing Strategist at a meet up who became our chief advisor and guided us step by step through the design and development of our websites as well as kick started us into social media posting and publishing content.
+The app development process took over a year.
+It encompassed finding and managing two overseas developers who spoke very little English.
+We met a Marketing Strategist at a meet up who became our chief advisor and guided us step by step through the design and development of our websites and kick started us into social media posting and publishing content.
 Neither of us were social media gurus.

-We’re always interested in hearing from you.
-Comments or questions can be sent to email@example.com.
+We’re interested in hearing from you.
+Send your comments or questions to email@example.com.